Carbide and Sorrel: Plot

-In 1945, after the end of World War II in Europe, Karl 'Kalle' Blücher examines the ruins of the cigarette factory where he worked in the city of Dresden.
+In 1945, after the end of World War II in Europe, Karl 'Kalle' Blücher examines the ruins of the cigarette factory where he used to work in the city of Dresden.
 The other workers tell him they need carbide to replace the destroyed roof.
 They assign him the job of getting it, as he has a brother-in-law in Wittenberge who works at a carbide company.
-Also, they are all married and have to look after their families, while he is single and a vegetarian, so he should be better able to feed himself along the way.
+Also, they are all married and have to look after their families, while Karl is single and a vegetarian, so he should be better able to feed himself along the way.

 Karl walks to Wittenberge.
 His brother-in-law gives him seven 50 kg barrels, but cannot help him with their transportation.
 His return to Dresden turns into a long chain of comical incidents.

 First, a good-looking war widow named Karla invites him to put the barrels on her wagon and takes him a short distance to her farmhouse, where he spends the night and they become romantically entwined.
-He promises to return after he makes his delivery.
+He promises to return to her after he makes his delivery.

 Next, he hitches a ride on a truck in exchange for his cigarettes.
-While waiting for another ride, he hunts mushrooms in the nearby forest, unaware that the woods have been mined until an old man warns him.
+While waiting for another ride, he hunts mushrooms in the nearby forest, unaware that the woods are still mined until an old man warns him.
 A second truck takes him further along in return for his cooked mushrooms.

 Finding a seemingly empty barn, he takes a nap in the loft.
 Soviet soldiers find him (and a hidden cache of Nazi food), so they take him to their commandant.
 The sympathetic commandant believes his story and lets him go, but tells him he needs permits from Dresden and Potsdam to transport raw materials between regions.
 Karl instead talks the captain in charge of supplies into giving him stamped written authorization and a cart for two barrels of carbide.
 Later, hunger overcoming his beliefs, he decides to go fishing using carbide (which explodes when it is wet).
 The first barrel he opens contains chalk, but the second has carbide.
 The explosion, however, results in suspicious Soviet troops taking him into custody again.
 Back he goes to the same commandant.
 This time, he trades the captain one more barrel for a 30-kilometre truck ride (Karl gives him the one with chalk inside).
 Along the way, they pick up first a middle-aged singer, then Karin, a teenage orphan in pigtails determined to go to America.